JainSahit/tea-sql-challenge/submission.md

     )
     SELECT CustomerCategoryName, OrderDate,
         LAG(OrderCount)
-        OVER(PARTITION BY CustomerCategoryName ORDER BY OrderDate) AS PreviousYearOC, OrderCount - LAG(OrderCount)
+        OVER(PARTITION BY CustomerCategoryName ORDER BY OrderDate) AS [PreviousYearOC], OrderCount - LAG(OrderCount)
-        OVER (PARTITION BY CustomerCategoryName ORDER BY OrderDate) AS DifferencePreviousYearOC, LAG(Revenue)
+        OVER (PARTITION BY CustomerCategoryName ORDER BY OrderDate) AS [DifferencePreviousYearOC], LAG(Revenue)
-        OVER(PARTITION BY CustomerCategoryName ORDER BY OrderDate) AS PreviousYearRevenue, Revenue - LAG(Revenue)
+        OVER(PARTITION BY CustomerCategoryName ORDER BY OrderDate) AS [PreviousYearRevenue], Revenue - LAG(Revenue)
-        OVER (PARTITION BY CustomerCategoryName ORDER BY OrderDate) AS DifferencePreviousYearRevenue FROM Q1_CTE
+        OVER (PARTITION BY CustomerCategoryName ORDER BY OrderDate) AS [DifferencePreviousYearRevenue] FROM Q1_CTE
 ```
 *Subquey for Commom Table Expression generated through Tableau.